 I hope that this email finds you both well and thriving!
 It

-in my thoughts.
-It is with sadness in my heart and literally tears
+been in my thoughts.
+It is with sadness in my heart and literally

-in my eyes that I write you this day.
-On May 21th of this year our
+tears in my eyes that I write you this day.
+On May 21th of this

-Riley went to heaven.
-She was very ill and looked to me for that
+year our Riley went to heaven.
+She was very ill and looked to me

 She was the best dog I have ever had in my 44 years.
 The 12+